oishi-poddar/academic-kickstart/content/home/experience.md

 **One of the top 8% out of the 10,000 undergraduate students from 9 different countries to undertake a [MITACS Globalink Research Internship](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) in
 Canada.**
 * Performed a systematic mapping study to research into the customization of technology for autistic individuals.
 The resultant research paper has been accepted for publication in an international journal. [[link](https://doi.org/10.1080/10447318.2020.1731673)]
-* Researched into gathering real-time data from two wearable devices and analyzed them to study  spikes in biological signals like heart rate,stress levels to facilitate immediate assistance to autistic children.
+* Researched into gathering real-time data from two wearable devices(Python API's and MATLAB) and analyzed them to study  spikes in biological signals like heart rate,stress levels to facilitate immediate assistance to autistic children.
 """

 [[experience]]